- Home

 - A standardized email template ensures consistency in communication while allowing personalization for specific employers.

 This content is based on interviews or email correspondence with Kelly Brown in 2024.
-This draft content has NOT yet been signed off by the organization.
+This content was approved by the organization in March 2025.

 scaleLIT